biocheming/watvina/README.md

 implicit or explicit water model in protein-ligand docking with vina engine. supporting pharmacophore /position constrained docking
 IMPORTANT NOTES:
 1. receptor and ligand should be carefully prepared.
 Keep all the non-polar and polar hydrogens.
-2. minimized or optimize the ligand carefully. watvina calculates some torsion penalty.
+2. minimize/optimize the ligand carefully. watvina calculates some torsion penalty.

 USAGE:
 1. explicit water model